|

 Step 1 Factor each polynomial.

-For each factor, list it the greatest number of times it appears
+Step 2 For each factor, list it the greatest number of times it

 in any factorization.